PortMidi/portmidi/portmidi/trunk/pm_test/README.txt

     Duration in seconds: >>10
     Output device number: >>0 [pick a non-hardware device if possible] sending output...
-[see message counts and times; on Linux you should get about 1000 messages/second, e.g. the final count displayed could be 89992 at around 9000ms; on macOS you should get less than 10, e.g. the final count could be 60244 at 8205ms, and data will not be printed every 1000ms due to blocking; Windows does not have software ports, so data rate might be limited by device.
+[see message counts and times; on Linux you should get about 10000 messages/s; on macOS you should get about 4666 messages/s; Windows does not have software ports, so data rate might be limited by the loopback device you use.]

 Check output of fastrcv: there should be no errors, just msg/sec.]

 24. ./fast [latency > 0]
     ./fastrcv [in another shell]
 [This is a speed check, especially for macOSX IAC bus connections, which are known to drop messages if you send messages too fast. fast and fastrcv must use a loopback to function.]
 [In fastrcv:]
     Input device number: >>1 [pick a non-hardware device if possible] [In fast:]
     Latency in ms: >>30 [Note for ALSA, use latency * msgs/ms < 400]
     Rate in messages per second: >>10000
     Duration in seconds: >>10
     Output device number: >>0 [pick a non-hardware device if possible] sending output...
-[see message counts and times; on Linux you should get about 10 messages/ms, e.g. the final count displayed could be 89322 at around 9032ms; on macOS you should get less than 10, e.g. the final count could be 60244 at 8205ms, and data will not be printed every 1000ms due to blocking; Windows does not have software ports, so data rate might be limited by device.
+[see message counts and times; on Linux you should get about 10000 messages/s; on macOS you should get about 4666 messages/s; Windows does not have software ports, so data rate might be limited by the loopback device you use.]

+Check output of fastrcv: there should be no errors, just msg/sec.]

+25. ./fast [virtual output port, latency = 0]
+    ./fastrcv [in another shell]
+[Start fast first:]
+    Latency in ms: >>0
+    Rate in messages per second: >>10000
+    Duration in seconds: >>10
+    Output device number: >>9 [enter number listed for "Create virtual port named 'fast' (output)"]
+    Pausing so you can connect a receiver to the newly created "fast" port.
+Type ENTER to proceed:
+[In fastrcv:]
+    Input device number: >>3 [pick the device named "fast (input)"] [In fast:]
+    >>  [type ENTER to start]
+[see message counts and times as above ]

+Check output of fastrcv: there should be no errors, just msg/sec.]

+26. ./fast [virtual output port, latency > 0]
+    ./fastrcv [in another shell]
+[Start fast first:]
+    Latency in ms: >>30 [Note for ALSA, use latency * msgs/ms < 400]
+    Rate in messages per second: >>10000
+    Duration in seconds: >>10
+    Output device number: >>9 [enter number listed for "Create virtual port named 'fast' (output)"]
+    Pausing so you can connect a receiver to the newly created "fast" port.
+Type ENTER to proceed:
+[In fastrcv:]
+    Input device number: >>3 [pick the device named "fast (input)"] [In fast:]
+    >>  [type ENTER to start]
+[see message counts and times as above ]

+Check output of fastrcv: there should be no errors, just msg/sec.]

+27. ./fast [latency = 0]
+    ./fastrcv [virtual input port, in another shell] [In fastrcv:]
+    Input device number: >>8 [enter number listed for "Create virtual port named 'fastrcv' (input)"] [In fast:]
+    Latency in ms: >>0
+    Rate in messages per second: >>10000
+    Duration in seconds: >>10
+    Output device number: >>7 [pick the device named "fastrcv (output)"] sending output...
+[see message counts and times as above ]

+Check output of fastrcv: there should be no errors, just msg/sec.]

+28. ./fast [latency > 0]
+    ./fastrcv [virtual input port, in another shell] [In fastrcv:]
+    Input device number: >>8 [enter number listed for "Create virtual port named 'fastrcv' (input)"] [In fast:]
+    Latency in ms: >>30 [Note for ALSA, use latency * msgs/ms < 400]
+    Rate in messages per second: >>10000
+    Duration in seconds: >>10
+    Output device number: >>7 [pick the device named "fastrcv (output)"] sending output...
+[see message counts and times as above ]

+Check output of fastrcv: there should be no errors, just msg/sec.]

+29. ./midithru -v -n [virtual input and output]
+    ./fast [latency = 0]
+    ./fastrcv [in another shell]
+[Start midithru first, it will run for 60 seconds]
+[In fastrcv:]
+    Input device number: >>3 [pick the device named port named "midithru (input)"] [Start fast first:]
+    Latency in ms: >>0
+    Rate in messages per second: >>10000
+    Duration in seconds: >>10
+    Output device number: >>8 [pick the device named "midithru (output)"] sending output...
+[see message counts and times as above, on Mac, output from fast to midithru AND output from midithru to fastrcv are rate limited, so as in other tests, it will take more than 10s to receive all the messages and the receiving message rate will be about 4666 messages/second]

 Check output of fastrcv: there should be no errors, just msg/sec.]